 We're lucky to live in an age when female comedians are *finally* get some of the recognition they deserve.
 I mean don't get me wrong, funny women are nothing new.
 Look at shows like Smack The Pony or the comedic genius of Dawn French, Jennifer Saunders, and Kathy Burke to name a few.
 It's just they never got as much air time as their male counterparts.
 But, thankfully, it looks like that's all changing.
-Take Sarah Kendall, for example, who is leading the charge in the new show she wrote for Sky, Frayed.
+Take Sarah Kendall, for example, who wrote Frayed for Sky in 2019, and will be a panellist on the upcoming series of Taskmaster.
 But who is Sarah Kendall, and what else should we know about her?

 The show was filmed between London and Kendall's native Australia.
 In particular, the crew filmed in Newcastle, where the Kendall grew up.
 She spoke to the Scotsman about how strange it was to shoot in her hometown, saying: